nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 * Enter optional parameter `COMMAND` to view the usage for that command.
 ![meet Help Message](images/meetHelpMessage.png)
-* Leave parameter blank to view message explaining how to access help page and the usage of all commands.
+* Entering only the `help` will allow you to view message explaining how to access help page and the usage of all commands.

 Example: